sourodeepsaha2/AI-hostel-complaint-system/README.md

 # 🏠 HostelCare - AI Hostel Complaint Management System

 HostelCare is a full-stack complaint management system designed for hostel students and administrators.
-It allows students to submit complaints, track their status, and manage hostel-related issues efficiently.
+It allows students to submit complaints, track their status, and manage hostel-related issues efficiently

 ## 🚀 Features